-Even in this smoke filled part of the world where we can barely leave the house because the air is filled with soot … on top of a worldwide virus.
+Even in smoke-filled parts of the world where you can barely leave the house because the air is filled with soot … on top of a worldwide virus.
 (I wrote this during fire season in California…)

 But, I digress.

-We can commit to enjoy life, most of it, some of it, 4 or 5 minutes a day …
+We can live in the moment, most of it, some of it, for just a few minutes.

 And to underline Mary Oliver’s final line at the end of her remarkable poem, The Summer Day: